Ecksy/ipListER/README.md

 # ipListER.py
+Forked to make this code format the output how I like.
-Reads [nMap.xml, Nessus.nessus] saves all open ports by IP address
+Reads [nmap.xml, Nessus.nessus] and saves all open ports and services by IP address